Japan bans entry of foreign visitors as omicron spreads

-TOKYO (AP) — Japan announced Monday it will suspend entry of all foreign visitors from around the world as a new coronavirus variant spreads.
+TOKYO (AP) — Japan announced Monday it will suspend entry of all foreign visitors from around the world as a new coronavirus variant spreads, prompting an increasing number of countries to tighten their borders.

 The decision means Japan will restore border controls that it eased earlier this month for short-term business visitors, foreign students and workers.

-Over the weekend, Japan tightened entry restrictions for people arriving from South Africa and eight other countries, requiring them to undergo a 10-day quarantine period at government-designated facilities.
+Kishida urged people to continue with mask wearing and other basic anti-virus measures until further details of the new omicron variant are known.

-Many countries have moved to tighten their borders after the new omicron variant of the coronavirus was found in a number of nations.
+Many countries have moved to tighten their borders even as scientists warn it’s not clear if the new variant is more alarming than other versions of the virus.

 The variant was identified days ago by researchers in South Africa, and much is still not known about it, including whether it is more contagious, more likely to cause serious illness or more able to evade the protection of vaccines.
 But many countries rushed to act, reflecting anxiety about anything that could prolong the pandemic that has killed more than 5 million people.